Nagaraja-Kamatar/pet/README.md

 - **Health Records**: Keep a record of your pet's vaccinations, medications, and health checkups.
 - **Daily Activities**: Track daily routines, such as feeding schedules, walks, and playtime.
 - **Reminders**: Receive timely reminders for upcoming appointments and activities.
-- **User Authentication**: Securely register and log in to manage your pet's information.